slevomat/coding-standard/README.md

 Sniff provides the following settings:

-* `$requiredOrder`: map of member types to stage priority (order).
+* `$requiredOrder`: map of member types to group priority (order).
 Set multiple member types to same number to not differentiate between them.

 #### SlevomatCodingStandard.Classes.DisallowLateStaticBindingForConstants 🔧